 We then took about a 20 minute walk through the warm, humid jungle to visit a few more cenotes.
 As we walked down into another “cave” cenote, a bat flew out.
 Several people on the tour took a dip into that cenote, despite the bats.

 At first the kids had no desire to go in, as the long walk in the heat had really gotten to us all.
-But, one by one, my family succumbed to the beautiful water, and even I, (fully dressed with no intention of entering) could not resist.
+But, one by one, my family succumbed to the beautiful water.
+Even I, (fully dressed with no intention of entering) could not resist.
 I got in that water, and man, did that feel good!
 It ended up being one of the highlights of our trip.
 No worry about my wet clothes anyway.
 It was so humid that I was dry in no time at all!

 Next we made our way to Coba, and the guide led us in and began telling us about the Ruins.